Buying and selling Bitcoins in a developing country can be a very tough process.

-That’s why it makes sense talking about an alternative service through which one can buy Bitcoins peer-to-peer anytime – and here comes LocalBitcoins P2P exchange platform.
+That’s why it makes sense talking about an alternative service through, which one can buy Bitcoins peer-to-peer anytime – here comes LocalBitcoins P2P exchange platform.

 More so is the issue faced by people in third world countries where there is less to no banking support.

 These people often get deprived and neglected by the cryptocurrency revolution amidst which we are.

 Today we are discussing a service that goes beyond all these barriers and makes it easy for anyone to buy/sell BTC irrespective of where they live or what they have.

 Let me start by introducing the company and its history…